-LCH is a central counterparty ("CCP") incorporated under the laws of France, with branches in Amsterdam and Brussels and a representative office in Portugal.
-In accordance with EMIR and the French monetary and financial code, the LCH SA Board of Directors presides over four local committees which assist the Company: the Company's Audit Committee, the Company's Risk Committee, the Remuneration Committee and the Nomination Committee.
-The terms of reference defining the functions, missions, powers and responsibilities of these Committees are approved by the Board of Directors.
+LCH SA is a central counterparty ("CCP") incorporated under the laws of France, with branches in Amsterdam and Brussels and a representative office in Portugal.
+In accordance with European Market Infrastructure Regulation ("EMIR") and the French monetary and financial code, the LCH SA Board of Directors presides over four local committees which assist the Company: The Company's Audit Committee, the Company's Risk Committee, the Remuneration Committee and the Nomination Committee.
+The terms of reference defining the functions, missions, powers and responsibilities of these Committees are approved_by the Board of Directors.

-LCH operates under robust governance arrangements, which provide an explicit responsibility and accountability structure.
-The LCH website publicly discloses the governance arrangements, including the ownership and organisational structure, composition of the Board and Board Committees, as well as Board and Committee terms of reference.
+LCH SA operates under robust governance arrangements which provide an explicit responsibility and accountability structure.
+The LCH SA website publicly discloses the governance arrangements, including the ownership and organisational structure, composition of the Board and Board Committees, as well as Board and Committee terms of reference.

-LCH serves major international exchanges and platforms, as well as a range of over-the-counter (OTC) markets.
-In its role as a central counterparty LCH assumes counterparty risk between trading counterparties by becoming the legal counterparty to the trade and ensuring the financial performance of the trade.
+LCH SA serves major international exchanges and platforms, as well as a range of OTC markets.
+In its role as a central counterparty LCH SA assumes counterparty risk between trading counterparties by becoming the legal counterparty to the trade and ensuring the financial performance of the trade.

-In clearing a trade, LCH becomes counterparty to, and responsible for, trade obligations to clearing members.
+In clearing a trade, LCH SA becomes counterparty to, and responsible for, trade obligations to clearing members.
 This principle is known as "novation" or "registration".
-LCH does not in its normal course of business assume any market risk in respect of the trades that it clears.
+LCH SA does not, in its normal course of business, assume any market risk in respect of the trades that it clears.